- Live Rates

-In July 2017, the National Association of REALTORS® (NAR) conducted a nationwide survey to gather information on home buying trends.
-They sent the 131-question survey to 145,800 and used the results to create their “Home Buyer and Seller Generational Trends Report” for 2018.
+In March 2020, NAR conducted a nationwide survey to gather information on home buying trends and created their “Home Buyer and Seller Generational Trends Report” for 2020.

-One of the key findings provided insight into marital status of home buyers, and who’s doing most of the buying.
+One of the key findings provided insight into the marital status of home buyers, and who’s doing most of the buying.
 Married couples still account for most of the home buying activity in Washington and elsewhere in the nation.
 But among singles, females buyers bought more homes than males.

 Whether male or female, single home buyers can sometimes run into additional obstacles when purchasing a property in Washington.

 On average, married couples tend to have more income to work with, when compared to single buyers.
 That’s because in many cases there are two incomes instead of one, and possibly more savings in the bank as well.
 (This is a generalization, of course.
 There are plenty of exceptions as well.)
 So in some cases, it can be easier for couples to accumulate the money needed for a home purchase.

 But the NAR survey clearly shows that single female and male home buyers can still succeed in today’s real estate market.
 They just need to have their financial ducks in a row.

 Are you ready to apply for a mortgage or simply have questions about home loans?
 We can help.
 Sammamish Mortgage is a local, family-owned company that has been serving borrowers across Washington since 1992 as well as Oregon, Colorado, and Idaho.
 Our mortgage financing professionals can work with you to help you determine which one of our mortgage programs is right for you.
 Please contact us if you have mortgage-related questions, or if you’d like to receive a rate quote.

 Summary: Buying a home will most likely be one of the largest financial decisions you will make in your lifetime, but it is an investment that millions of people have made and will continue to make.
 This article will list…